 Doctor's Notes on Teething

 Teething refers to the eruption of teeth in the gums, commonly referring to babies acquiring their primary teeth.
-Teething is a normal process that usually occurs between 6 and 24 months of age.
-However, babies may get their first tooth and begin teething anywhere from 4 to 10 months of age.
+Teething is a normal process that usually occurs between 6-24 months of age.
+However, babies may get their first tooth and begin teething anywhere from 4-10 months of age.
 A relatively rare condition, "natal" teeth, means there is the presence of a tooth at birth.
-This happens in about one out of every 2,000-3,000 live births.
+This happens in about 1 out of every 2,000-3,000 live births.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.